 Prevention is always better than a cure, especially when it comes to keeping your premise safe from the threat of termites.
 Unfortunately, based on research by the CSIRO, and estimated 1 out of 3 dwellings in Australia will be attacked by termites at least once during their lifetime.[i]
 Taking preventive measures can help reduce the risk of an infestation and save you thousands on building repairs.

 A chemical termite barrier is a safe, eco-friendly, and effective way to protect your home or business from termites.
-When installed and monitored by a licensed pest controller, the treatment can provide up to 8 years of relief and you’re covered by a workmanship guarantee.
+When installed and monitored by a licensed pest controller, the treatment can provide up to 8 years in the right soil conditions.
 Best of all?
 Each treatment plan is tailored to the specific needs of your property, which ensures you get total coverage and peace of mind.

 If you’d like to enquire about a chemical termite barrier for your home or business, contact All Bugs today.

 Before any work begins, a visual inspection of the premise will need to be carried out.
 If any live termite activity is found, they will need to be eliminated before the barrier can be installed.
 Otherwise, the chemical barrier may ‘trap’ the live termites and leave them nowhere to go.